sandra-calvo/smarthomes-SimulatedData/README.md

 <img src="/images/WA-2.png" width="40%" height="40%">

 Copy the credentials and save them for later.
-You will need the Workspace ID (skill), username ('apikey') and password.
+You will need the Workspace ID (skill), username ('apikey'), password and URL.

 <img src="/images/WA-3.png" width="60%" height="60%">

 ### Step 9.
 Build a Node-RED flow to connect with Watson Assistant
 **Back to Node-RED window**

-Copy the content of the **assistant_UI.json** file.
+Copy the content of the **assistantUI_simulatedData.json** file.
 Open the file URL.
 [Assistant UI code](https://raw.githubusercontent.com/sandra-calvo/smarthomes/master/assistantUI_simulatedData.json)

 Use the keyboard shortcuts to select all content and copy it.